leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/the-basics.md

     let queue = unsafe { ffi::epoll_create(1) };
     // This is how we basically check for errors and handle them using most
     // C APIs
-    // We handle them by just panicing here in our example. if queue < 0 {
+    // We handle them by just panicking here in our example. if queue < 0 {
         panic!(io::Error::last_os_error());
     }